Christopher de Leon: 2010s: Sa 'yo Lamang, El Presidente, and Lorenzo

-In 2010, De León starred with an ensemble cast in Laurice Guillen's Sa 'yo Lamang.
+In 2010, De Leon starred with an ensemble cast in Laurice Guillen's Sa 'yo Lamang.
 The film earned him a Best Actor nomination at the 29th Luna Awards.
 Also in 2010, he played the character of a black sorcerer in the fantasy film Ilumina.
 He next appeared in the anthologies SRO Cinemaserye and Maalaala Mo Kaya, as well as making guest appearances in the dramas Jillian: Namamasko Po and Panday Kids.
-In 2011, De León starred in the political drama Sa Ngalan ng Ina and made guest appearances in the dramas 100 Days to Heaven and Bantatay.
+In 2011, De Leon starred in the political drama Sa Ngalan ng Ina and made guest appearances in the dramas 100 Days to Heaven and Bantatay.
 He also played a supporting role in the fantasy action series Captain Barbell.
 The same year, he played a special role in the romantic comedy Catch Me, I'm in Love.
-In 2012, De León portrayed General Antonio Luna in the biographical film El Presidente.
+In 2012, De Leon portrayed General Antonio Luna in the biographical film El Presidente.
 His performance received a Best Supporting Actor nomination at the 38th Metro Manila Film Festival.
 Also in 2012, he played supporting roles in the dramas Dahil sa Pag-ibig, Pahiram ng Sandali, Kung Ako'y Iiwan Mo, and Luna Blanca.
 In 2013, he produced the play Lorenzo, a musical on the life of Lorenzo Ruiz, with music by Ryan Cayabyab and book and lyrics by Juan Ekis and Paul Dumol.
 The play's maiden run was held in September 2013 at DLS-CSB's SDA Theater.

-De León had more supporting roles in soap operas in the succeeding years.
+De Leon had more supporting roles in soap operas in the succeeding years.
 He was cast in main roles in several television series, such as Muling Buksan ang Puso (2013), The Legal Wife (2014), Ikaw Lamang (2014), and Beautiful Strangers (2015), earning Best Drama Supporting Actor nominations at the Star Awards for TV for the latter three.
-In that span, De León was in two films, including the action feature Sa Ngalan ng Ama, Ina at mga Anak (2014) and the supernatural horror Tragic Theater (2015).
+In that span, De Leon was in two films, including the action feature Sa Ngalan ng Ama, Ina at mga Anak (2014) and the supernatural horror Tragic Theater (2015).
 In 2016, he made guest appearances in Ang Probinsyano and Alyas Robin Hood as well as landing supporting roles in Little Nanay and Ang Panday.
 That same year, he played an ex-military officer-turned-kidnapper in the suspense thriller Dukot.
 Supporting roles came in the following years, with Kambal, Karibal (2017) and Sana Dalawa ang Puso (2018).
 In that span, he also made film appearances in Carlo J. Caparas' Kamandag ng Droga (2017), Raya Martin's Smaller and Smaller Circles (2017), and Ruel Bayani's Kasal (2018).